 And for years, St. Vincent and the Grenadines carried on as a relatively unknown tax haven, growing steadily.

-Correspondent banks started fleeing the country– leaving international banks in St. Vincent and the Grenadines without any way to transact or send money abroad.
+Correspondent banks started fleeing the country– leaving offshore banking in St. Vincent and the Grenadines without any way to transact or send money abroad.

 Why were they leaving?